Interactive Investor

 Account types

 ii supports a wider range of account types.
-If you need a Junior ISA, joint account, or company account, InvestEngine is immediately ruled out.
+If you need a Junior ISA or joint account, InvestEngine is immediately ruled out.

 | Account type | Interactive Investor | InvestEngine |